PixiEditor/ColorPicker/README.md

 # About

-A collection of WPF controls the let users choose colors in various ways.
+A collection of WPF controls that let users choose colors in various ways.
 Originally developed for [PixiEditor](https://github.com/PixiEditor/PixiEditor).
 Supports .NET Framework 4.5+ and .NET Core 3.1+